 Mistake 4: Not iterating

-Mistake 5: Ignoring conversation context
+Mistake 5: Ignoring the conversation context

 Mistake 6: Using negations instead of positive instructions